Racial Preservation Society: Merger attempts

 A growing force, the RPS was approached by John Tyndall in early 1966, with a request that it should merge with his Greater Britain Movement and the BNP.
 The request was immediately rejected by the RPS, as the group had no desire to surrender its separate existence.
-Despite this, leading member Dr David Brown did agree to work with the BNP under the new name of the National Democratic Party later that year.
+Despite this, leading member David Brown did agree to work with the BNP under the new name of the National Democratic Party later that year.
 This plan broke down quickly, however, as Bean, who had been convinced of the need for unity, was uncomfortable at the thought of banning the GBM altogether whilst he also rejected Brown's insistence on being sole leader.
 Meanwhile, the elements of the RPS under Jimmy Doyle also withdrew from merger discussions, as Doyle had a personality clash with leading BNP men Bean and Philip Maxwell.

 By this time, Beauclaire had become associated with the BNP, and when this group opened negotiations with the League of Empire Loyalists in late 1966, Beauclaire made it clear that he would bring a substantial group of RPS members into any new initiative.
 Beauclair and his followers made up a significant proportion of the 2,500 members that the new group, to be known as the National Front, claimed when it was brought into existence on 7 February 1967.
 By this time the RPS brought both international contacts and a number of rich backers to the NF, as well as its extensive experience of publishing.
 However, despite effectively throwing its lot in with the NF, the RPS continued its independent existence.